What is 123?

 If, like Sister Maria, you use solfege, which can be used in "key-agnostic" ("movable Do") mode, then the song would go: Mi Re Do Re Mi Mi Mi .

-My 123 notation is also key-agnostic, and gets parsed into ('boils down to') ABC.
+The present 123 notation is also key-agnostic, and gets parsed into ('boils down to') ABC.
 In 123, the song would go: 32 12 33 3.
 This 123 site lets you enter / edit 123, and you can either use the default key, or you can specify a key from several choices.

-Or, to check out my original goal on this site, try loading the 'twelve' sample, click Rainbow, and then 'Infinite Play and Shuffle'.
+Or, to check out one of my original goals on this site, try loading the 'twelve' sample song.
+Then, under the Rainbow tab, display the Rainbow Grid, and click 'Infinite Play and Shuffle'.